Mistyrios/Symfony-Project-Template/README.md

 * Docker : https://docs.docker.com/install/
 * Composer : https://getcomposer.org/download/
 * Make :
-  - For linux : Tap `sudo apt-get update & sudo apt-get install` in the terminal.
+  - For linux : Tap `sudo apt-get update & sudo apt-get install make` in the terminal.
-  - MacOS : brew install make
+  - MacOS : Tap `brew install make` in the terminal.
   - For windows : https://gnuwin32.sourceforge.net/packages/make.htm
+* PHP 8.0.24 (Only For Linux And MacOS)
+  - MacOS : Tap `brew install php@8.0 and brew link php@8.0 (If you have a other version of php installed)` in the terminal.
+  - Linux : Tap `sudo apt-get update & sudo apt-get install php8.0` in the terminal.

 ## Installation
 * Clone the project where you want to create your symfony project